ElDuke717/react-gallery-app/README.md

 ## Exceeds Criteria

-1. Browser Navigation works for the Search Route: **working on this**
+1. Browser Navigation works for the Search Route: the URL paths are set-up with ```componentWillUpdate()``` so that the pictures shown are from a query that matches the current URL.

 2. 404 Error - when a URL does not match an existing route, a helpful 404 message is displayed with a red dog paw element to let the user know the entered URL does not exist.